mashcode/NYCompost-data/README.md

 ## Question, questions

-* What is food(scrap) diversion participation over time?
+* Can we measure participation over time?
 Is there even data to even measure this?
 If not, can it be inferred by other means?

+* How does metadata inform participation?

 ## Inputs